It may take up to

 Why is being "information literate" important?

-As a student who is information literate, you will be able to locate and use resources for your classes through both the library and the World Wide Web.
-You will also be able to use these resources effectively at each stage of a project, from defining a topic to critically evaluating the information found.
+As a student who is information literate, you will be able to locate and use approprriate resources for your classes.
+You will also be able to use these resources effectively at each stage of a project, from defining a topic to critically evaluating the information.
 Some of the information literacy skills you'll learn in this tutorial include developing research strategies, learning search techniques, and effectively evaluting resources.

 How will completing the requirement make your life easier?